Avantika2121/Clothing-App/README.md

 **User Stories**

+**Item Model**

-1. As a User, I should be able to create an item.
+1. As a User, I should be able to create an item based on a category, season and gender.
 2. As a User, I should be able to update an item.
-3. As a User, I should be able delete an item
+3. As a User, I should be able delete an item.
-4. As a User, I should be able to get an item or item based on a category.
+4. As a User, I should be able to get an item or items based on a category.

+**Category Model**

-5. As a User, I should be able to create a category.
+1. As a User, I should be able to create a category.
+2. As a User, I should be able to update a category.
-6. As a User, I should be able to get all categories.
+3. As a User, I should be able to get all categories.
-7. As a User, I should be able to delete a category and all items within it.
+4. As a User, I should be able to delete a category and all items within it.

+**Seasons Model**

+1. As a User, I should be able to create a season.
+2. As a User, I should be able to delete a season and all the items within it.
+3. As a User, I should be able to get a season all the items within it.

+**Gender Model**

+1. As a User, I should be able to create male or female gender.
+2. As a User, I should be able to get all items based on the gender.

 **END POINTS**